Course Offerings

 CREATIVE WRITING: ADVANCED STORYTELLING

 So, you want to write a story, eh?
 You come up with characters, conflict, and a setting.
 You type up a draft.
 You proofread it and clean up any spelling or grammar errors, and you bask in the satisfaction that comes with telling a complete story.
 But you are not done yet.
-Unless you’re a modern-day Ernest Hemmingway, your story will need revision, edits, and possibly even restructuring to be the best story it can possibly be.
+Unless you’re a modern-day Ernest Hemingway, your story will need revision, edits, and possibly even restructuring to be the best story it can possibly be.

 Cost: $330